Think Twice Before Visiting These Dangerous South American Destinations

 Lima, Peru

 If culture and a rich history are what you're after, Lima, Peru, has it by the bucket load.
 Full of museums and home to some of the most famous under-the-radar ancient ruins in the world, Lima's significance can't be underestimated.
 But all that glitters isn't always Incan gold.
 In 2023, a jump in crime rates sparked Peru's president, Dina Boluarte, to declare a state of emergency in some districts.
-Organized crime caused chaos in the city, so much so that the military had to be called in to deal with it.
+Organized crime caused chaos in the city and the military was called in to address it.

 Advertisement